rsnobles/website-template/DEVELOPMENT.md

 You can use the taito commands to manage branches, builds, and deployments.
 Run `taito env -h`, `taito feat -h`, `taito hotfix -h`, and `taito deployment -h` for instructions.
 Run `taito open builds` to see the build logs.
 See [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/03-version-control.md) chapter of the [Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.

-> Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
+> Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-*-config.sh`).
 In such case the deployment must be run manually with the `taito -a deployment deploy:prod VERSION` command using a personal admin account after the CI/CD process has ended successfully.

 ## Upgrading